-We treat behavioral health and substance abuse challenges by offering a full range of inpatient and outpatient services.
+We treat behavioral health and substance abuse challenges by offering a full range of outpatient and inpatient services.

 We provide confidential care in a safe environment to foster healing and harmony.